-A postgraduate diploma is generally multidisciplinary or interdisciplinary in nature but may serve to strengthen and deepen the student's knowledge in a particular discipline or profession.
-The primary purpose of the qualification is to enable working professionals to undertake advanced reflection and development by means of a systematic survey of current thinking, practice, and research methods in an area of specialisation.
+A Postgraduate Diploma is generally multidisciplinary or interdisciplinary in nature, but may serve to strengthen and deepen the student's knowledge in a particular discipline or profession.
+The primary purpose of the qualification is to enable working professionals to undertake advanced reflection and development by means of a systematic survey of current thinking, practice and research methods in an area of specialisation.
 This qualification demands a high level of theoretical engagement and intellectual independence, as well as the ability to relate knowledge to a range of contexts in order to undertake professional or highly skilled work.
 A sustained research project is not required, but the qualification may include conducting and reporting research under supervision.
-In some cases, a postgraduate diploma carries recognition from an appropriate professional or statutory body.
+In some cases, a Postgraduate Diploma carries recognition by an appropriate professional or statutory body.